kumpelblase2/remote-entities-nxt/README.md

 Builds
 ======

+Old(!)
 Builds (release and snapshots) can be found here: [Maven Repo](http://repo.infinityblade.de/remoteentities/)
 <br />Jenkins can be accessed here: [Jenkins](http://mineblown.com:8080/job/RemoteEntities/)

+Old builds as in builds from the original Remote Entities

 References to sources from other authors